Don’t Fear the Reacher: Are You Writing Your Hero Into the Dreaded Cliche’ Corner?

 Good action scenes—car chases, gunfights, and exploding cars and buildings—are great at keeping readers busy turning pages.
 But, how does your hero survive the barrage of bullets, flames, and KABOOMS?

 As writers of fiction it is your job and sworn duty to deliver believable make-believe, and having your character(s) shoot the gun out of someone’s hand is far from achieving that goal.
 So, you ask, how do real-life heroes avoid meeting untimely ends when confronted with deadly situations?
-Well, for starters, they should …
+Well …

-– When confronting a long-gun-wielding suspect (shotguns and rifles are long guns) it’s best to have the hero approach from the side.
-By doing so, your protagonist has forced the crook to turn his entire body toward the approaching hero in order to continue the threat/potential shootout.
+- When confronting a long-gun-wielding suspect (shotguns and rifles are long guns) it’s best to have the hero approach from the side.
+Doing so forces the crook to turn his entire body toward the approaching hero in order to continue the threat/potential shootout.
 Otherwise, the thug has no option other than to flee or surrender.
-And, that movement allows the hero the time needed to react to the threat.
+The tactic also allows time for the hero to react to the threat.

-– If possible, place your hero in a good light.
-By that, I mean to make use of bright lights, such as a setting sun or bright early morning sunlight.
-The bright light should be at the hero’s back, which makes it extremely difficult for the bad guy to see.
-Yet, the hero will be able to clearly see the bad guy and his movements.
+- If possible, place your hero in a good light.
+Make use of bright lights, such as a setting sun or bright early morning sunlight.
+The light should be at the hero’s back, shining into the eyes of the bad guy, making it difficult for them to see clearly.
+The hero, though, will have no trouble seeing the crook.
 However, don’t allow your protagonist to stand in a position where she/he is backlit, making their silhouette a perfect target.

 - It’s okay to have your hero experience a bit of fear because fear heightens our sense of awareness, which in turn increases the likelihood that we’ll do whatever is necessary to survive.
 However, fear can have a negative effect if allowed to overtake the situation.
 In short, a little fear is good, but too much fear combined with gunfire is the recipe for a badge-wearing babbling idiot.

-– If possible, take a moment to focus on breathing.
-Yes, breathing properly during a tense situation can help bring things into perspective.
-It can also help lower the heart rate, and it can prevent fear from morphing into blind rage (sudden bursts of anger could turn into a deadly mistake—not thinking clearly and perhaps rush into a no-win situation).
-So, by taking a moment to focus on “combat breathing—” breathe in slowly for a count of four, hold your breath for another count of four, and then exhale to a third four-count.
+Taking a moment to focus on combat breathing—breathe in slowly for a count of four, hold your breath for another count of four, and then exhale to a third four-count.
 Count to four and then start all over again.
 The heart rate should be noticeably lower after a few repetitions.
 Of course, I don’t recommend taking the time to perform these deep-breathing exercises during a gunfight with bullets zinging by your ears.
 It’s been my personal experience that “timeouts” are not allowed during gun battles.

 Okay, there you have it.
 So no more silly karate-chop scenes or shooting guns from bad guy’s hands, right?
 Good.
 Then you’re all set.